-Airlines plan to operate all flights despite strikes
+Air passengers told to expect 'serious disruption'

 - Published

-Airlines say they plan to operate all flights over Christmas despite planned strikes by UK airport border staff.
+Air passengers face "undeniable, serious disruption" at UK airports over Christmas due to planned strikes by border staff, the Home Secretary warns.

-Workers at six airports will stage walkouts from 23 December to Boxing Day and from 28 December to New Year's Eve.
+Suella Braverman said people should "think carefully" about their plans as "they may well be impacted".

-Jet2 said it "very much" intends to operate its full schedule of flights and it is understood Virgin Atlantic expects all its flights to go ahead.
+Staff at six airports will stage walkouts from 23 December to Boxing Day and from 28 December to New Year's Eve.

 The strikes come at one of the busiest times for travel and coincide with walkouts by train and rail workers.